 - Send a brief email to admissions offices updating them on what you have been doing since submitting your application.
 Make sure you have read my article on update letters.

-Whether you are (or someone you know is) applying to medical school, I hope you found this article useful.
-I wish you the best in all your aspirations.
+Whether you are (or someone you know is) applying to medical school, I hope you found this article helpful.

 Adam Lowrance, PhD